 The reasonable cause abatement applies when circumstances beyond your control have prevented you from filing a return or paying the taxes you owe, leading to a penalty.
 Some of the situations which may be considered reasonable cause include

-- Natural disasters such as flood, fire, etc.
+- Natural disasters such as flood and water damage, fire, etc.

 - Difficulty obtaining records

 - The taxpayer or an immediate family member becoming incapacitated

 The IRS will require proof of reasonable cause in order to apply this abatement to any penalties you may have occurred.
 You’ll need to provide sufficient answers to these questions:

 - What happened, and when?